Doing the same thing over & over yet expecting different results could be considered a form of madness.

 A) changing job or career by" kneejerk" , "scattergun" or "try once" (often all not quite couched correctly thus resulting in demoralising rejections)

 B) just carry on, batten down the hatches.

 Neither A or B are addressing the problem.

 Career plan BEFORE burnout arises

-In burnout it is vital to realise that career guidance alone will not turn things around and that recovery time for burnout is many months or even years - not days/weeks.
+Unless burnout is very mild, career guidance alone will not turn burnout around.
+Recovery time for frank burnout is many months (even years) - not days/weeks.

 The best approach is to tackle career concerns as soon as they arise and thus avoid burnout altogether.
 That said - a steady and logical approach to burnout at any stage facilitates stabilising the situation.
 Once that is achieved - proper career planning can then be done.

 We have a two level £200 (self directed)/ £600 (supported) burnout programme of 12 weeks.
 To access this please complete our career questionnaire first.

 A definition of burnout